Found 2 in an upland forested stream along hiking trail. Flipped under rocks.

 Where the water wasn’t pooled the creek was only about a meter wide.
 I found 2 streamside sals here, and one rock with two sets of eggs.

-I didn’t travel very far as I would have liked along the stream because after a while I was in people’s backyards.
+I didn’t travel very far, because after a while I was in people’s backyards.

 The streamside salamander can be found in upland deciduous forest in regions of rolling topography, mostly in areas with limestone bedrock, a few in noncalcareous regions with sandstone and shale.
 Adults are usually found underground, under rocks, leaves, logs, etc. It breeds most frequently in first- and second-order streams, and typically deposits eggs singly on the undersides of flat rocks in pools and (less often) runs.
 Less frequently, it breeds in ponds.
 Reproducton is most successful...